zealbell/WobbleMeshImageView/README.md

 | `getWobble()`| *String* |

 ## Extra
- Incase you have interest in cr8ting Meshes with say 100 nodes and above and you are accidentally familiar with corel-draw I have provided a [`gist`](https://gist.github.com/54LiNKeR/8764e61c008d357d2cabfea77905746c) where you can use a macro to get coordinates of selected nodes any time you want to draw your mesh.
-I am very aware it might not be so perfect drawing pixel by pixel in corel draw with dimensions not being exact even after taking off the anti-aliasing, if you use photo-shop well GFY (Yes it is what you're thinking, but I didn't say it).
-I just hate photo-shop (I mean, it's better than corel draw but yes the more reason).
-The first time I used photo-shop my fingers got paralyzed and my left thumb just wouldn't tap the right click every time I was about to engage the bezier tool, worst was the erazer tool, I almost lost my vision, visited an opthamologist who recommended coreldraw, he told me as I dragged the eraser tool my pupils started to shrink because it was actually erasing my eye cells, that was why I erased the entire document I was working on(I was trying to spice up a
+ Incase you have interest in creating meshes with say 100 nodes and above and you are familiar with corel-draw I have provided a [`gist`](https://gist.github.com/zealbell/8764e61c008d357d2cabfea77905746c) where you can use a macro to get coordinates of selected nodes any time you want to draw your mesh.
+I am very aware it might not be so perfect drawing pixel by pixel in corel-draw with dimensions not being exact even after taking off the anti-aliasing, if you use photo-shop well, I am not sorry about typing this, GFY (Yes it is what you're thinking, but I didn't say it).
+Tbh I just hate photo-shop (I mean, it's better than corel-draw but yes the more reason).
+The first time I used photo-shop my fingers got numbed and my left thumb just wouldn't tap the right click every time I was about to engage the bezier tool, worst was the erazer tool, I almost lost my vision, visited an opthamologist who recommended coreldraw, he told me as I dragged the eraser tool my pupils started to shrink because it was actually erasing my eye cells, that was why I erased the entire document I was working on(I was trying to spice up a